Skip to Main Content

 In general, cash back is the better choice for simplicity seekers hoping to earn uncomplicated rewards on everyday purchases.

-Cash back credit cards offer a percentage of cash back on each dollar you spend, with some cards offering a higher rate in select categories, like groceries or gas.
+Cash back credit cards offer a percentage of cash back on each dollar you spend, with some cards offering a higher rate in select categories like groceries or gas.
 Some cash back cards offer a flat 1.5 percent to 2 percent cash back for every purchase you make, while others offer higher bonus rewards — ranging from 3 percent to 5 percent back — in fixed or rotating categories.

 Redemption flexibility

 A major benefit of cash back cards is their flexibility when it comes to redeeming rewards.
-Depending on the cash back card you sign up for, you may be able to redeem your rewards for a check in the mail, a direct deposit or a statement credit to your account.
+Depending on the cash back card you use, you may be able to redeem your rewards for a check in the mail, a direct deposit or a statement credit to your account.
 Some of the best cash back cards let you cash in your rewards for gift cards, merchandise or travel rewards through your card’s travel portal, though the value for these options is often less.

 Redemption value